 Doc Snow writes about climate science and many other topics.

-There is no more crucial question facing humanity today than climate change.
+Climate change is perhaps the most crucial issue facing humanity today.
 Weather affects nearly everything, so changes to 'average' weather will affect nearly everything as well.
 Yet how, and even whether, we should respond has become subject to intensely polarized debate.

 So what do the facts say, and how can we know which 'facts' to trust?